How to Master Your Beginner Whole Wheat Bread

 • Combine water and milk and warm to room temperature.
 Add the yeast.

-• Mix the yeast mixture with the honey in a stand mixer or a bowl, and add 3 cups of the flour and salt.
+• Mix the yeast mixture with the honey in a stand mixer or a bowl, and add 3 cups of the flour and salt. *see note below regarding the first two steps.*

 • Divide the softened(not melted) butter into chunks and add to the dough.